crystal-linux/malachite/docs/COMMON_FEATURES.md

 I'm glad you asked!
 - If you want to clone a specific branch, simply use the `/` delimiter.
 To clone repository `foo` on branch `bar`, use `id:foo/bar`.
 - If you want a specific package to build first, use instances of `!` to set priority.
 This is explained later in the [Repository Mode](REPOSITORY_MODE.md) page
+- If you want to clone the repository with a specific depth, for example, in the case of a large git repository like `nixpkgs`, you can add a 2nd `:` delimiter and the integer after that will be used as the depth

 That's literally it!